stared/jekyll-blog-pre-2022/_posts/2017/2017-08-14-bangbangcon.markdown

 ## Overall impression

 Overall, despite sleep deprivation, I felt really stimulated, with a huge motivational boost (I would have dived back into [Quantum Game](http://quantumgame.io/) development, if it weren't for the next conference) and I met stunningly interesting people.
 One person showed me her blog... then I realized that I had posted [their last article on SVMs](https://generalabstractnonsense.com/2017/03/A-quick-look-at-Support-Vector-Machines/) on Reddit.
 (There should be a word for meeting people and later realizing that I use their project, read their post, etc.) With another person - we turned out to be meta-collaborators.
+And I got inspired by the idea of [using deep learning for creating game graphics](http://katieamazing.com/blog/2016/12/15/art-generation-style-transfer).

 And now I have some tingling sensation pushing me to (co-)organize something new (in data science? in game dev?).
 My other duties hope it will fade away, but you know... ;)